 Step by Step

 In a large skillet, over medium-high heat, warm 2 tbsp of oil.
-Place the meat in the pan and sprinkle with salt and pepper then brown for 5-8 minutes.
+Place the meat in the pan and sprinkle with salt and pepper.
+Then brown for 5-8 minutes.
 The meat will not be cooked through.
-Meanwhile, coarsley chop the onion.
+Meanwhile, coarsely chop the onion.

 Transfer the meat to a large stockpot then place the onion in the skillet.
 Cook the onion in the fat from the meat for 5 minutes.

 Add the garlic and Guinness to the onions and cook for another 5 minutes.

-Add the carrots, celery, and cover with beef broth.
+Add the carrots and celery and cover with beef broth.
 Season with sugar, thyme, salt, and pepper.

 Bring to a boil then set the heat to medium-low and simmer for two hours, stirring occasionally to prevent anything from sticking to the bottom of the pot.
 After two hours, raise the heat to medium-high.
 In a small bowl, whisk the cornstarch into the water, then pour that into the stew.

 Cook another 10-15 minutes to allow the stew to thicken.
 Meanwhile, make the mashed potatoes according to the directions.
 Serve the stew over a bed of mashed potatoes.